 would be his 2099 counterpart, though this would eventually be proven false.

-However, he will
+However, he was

 This series contains examples of: